dfunni/TC4nano/README.md

 ### General Config
 The configuration below assumes use with Poppery I roaster and no fan control through Artisan.
-Fan control can be added by connecting a DC motor driver (for Poppery II or other DC fan) or second SSR (for AC fan) to the IO3 jumper.
-If fan control is desired see setup described in the following video: https://www.youtube.com/watch?v=0-Co-pXF2NM.

-Leave defaults unless specified below.
-Text input is listed in " ".
+For Poppery II or other DC fan systems, fan control can be added by connecting a DC motor driver to the IO3 jumper.
+For AC fan control, zero cross detection circuitry and an additional random fire SSR are required as well as reflashing the Arduino firmware with different configuration settings.
+For Artisan configuration with fan control see the setup described here: https://www.youtube.com/watch?v=0-Co-pXF2NM.

 #### Config > Device...